gawsoftpl/cache-grpc-server/README.md

 # Overall
 Cache server use GRPC stream and Redis as storage.
+Features
+- Reflection
+- HealthProbe
+- Redis as storage
+- GRPC connection
+- GET and SET method as stream

 For fast data cache using grpc stream.
 Client has always connected with cache.
 Server has implemented grpc.health.v1 for readinessprobe

 ## Run server
 ### Via docker
 ```sh